-The Michigan Department of Health and Human Services' Climate and Health Adaptation Program has been responding to these current and expected health threats using grants from the U.S. Centers for Disease Control and Prevention (CDC) Climate Ready States Initiative7 and the Building Resilience Against Climate Effects (BRACE) framework.
+The Michigan Department of Health and Human Services' Climate and Health Adaptation Program has been responding to these current and expected health threats using grants from the U.S. Centers for Disease Control and Prevention (CDC) Climate Ready States Initiative and the Building Resilience Against Climate Effects (BRACE) framework.
 BRACE is helping grantees from 16 states and two cities use its five-step framework to identify likely climate impacts in their communities, potential health effects associated with these impacts, and their most at-risk populations and locations.
 The BRACE framework then helps states and cities develop and implement health adaptation plans and address gaps in critical public health functions and services.

-Paul Schramm, a health scientist in CDC's climate and health program, says Michigan was one of the first states to receive federal health funding to work with local communities.
+Marquette, Michigan is a port city on the shores of Lake Superior.
+Credit: Shutterstock health funding to work with local communities.
 In Michigan, the grants ranged from small cities such as Marquette to major urban areas such as Detroit, all designed to develop climate and health adaptation plans.
 Schramm says these plans can become models for the rest of the country.
 "It's a good example of how states and the federal government can work together on these issues," Schramm says.
 "We've had great feedback so far and great collaboration among the states...We plan to expand these programs in the future."